|THE PRODUCTION OF COWBOY FILMS|

 Other tidbits from Dixon's book include:

 As noted earlier, most western programmers were marketed to the exchanges in blocks of 6 or 8 films.
-And the initial entry in that 6 or 8 film series was often used as a preview during the negotiations.
+And the initial entry in that 6 or 8 film series was often used as a preview during the "sales pitch" and negotiations.
 Thus, many of the producers put more $$$ and quality/content into the first film.
 However, this often caused the later entries in the series to be the victim of extensive budget cutting.

-Some lucky producers and production outfits were able to attach themselves to studios which had their own film distribution channels.
+Some lucky producers and production outfits were able to attach themselves to studios which had their own distribution channels.
 Several examples come to mind: Ken Maynard did a batch for producer Larry Darmour in the mid-1930s, and these were done through Columbia.
-The Criterion productions with Jim Newill as Renfrew of the Mounted were initially handled by Grand National, and after the financial failure of that firm, the Renfrew yarns were picked up by Monogram.
+The Criterion productions with James Newill as Renfrew of the Mounted were initially handled by Grand National, and after the financial failure of that firm, the Renfrew yarns were picked up by Monogram.

 One of the best remembered of these Poverty Row gamblers was Nat Levine, the boss/owner of Mascot Pictures.
 In 1935, Levine paid Tom Mix a reported $40,000 to star in THE MIRACLE RIDER chapterplay, and that salary was well beyond the normal for a serial hero of that day.
 But Levine believed that Mix's name was still a draw to the Saturday matinee crowd ... he also felt that he could increase his fees for the film ... and there were 15 episodes, with each bringing in $$$.
 Levine judged correctly as THE MIRACLE RIDER purportedly had a $1 million dollar profit during the initial theatrical release.

 In direct contrast were the Hopalong Cassidy films from Paramount.
 Those westerns were given higher budgets, simply because Paramount was involved in the productions and handling the film releases.
-The Hoppy pictures also played in better theaters which were located in areas with higher populations, and this resulted in a higher gross and profit.
+The Hoppy pictures also played in better theaters which were located in areas with larger populations, and this resulted in a higher gross and profit.

 Western film expert Les Adams, who co-authored Shoot-Em-Ups, worked for a man who owned theaters in Lubbock, Texas, and provides the following insight: